NiloGregginz33/QMGRExperiments/README.md

 - The observed boundary-bulk information recovery supports aspects of the holographic duality, though further work is needed to generalize these findings.
 - The connection between quantum information protocols and geometric structure remains an open area for theoretical exploration.

+## Release and Usage Notice

+**Always Use the Most Recent Release**

+This project is under active development, and both the code and analysis scripts are frequently improved for accuracy, compatibility, and scientific rigor.
+Regardless of when you access this repository, you should always use the most recent release or the latest version of the scripts for running experiments and analyzing results.

+- **Why?**
+    - Older versions may contain bugs, outdated APIs, or incomplete analysis methods.
+    - The latest release incorporates all critical fixes, best practices, and the most robust scientific methodology.
+    - Results and conclusions are only guaranteed to be valid when using the most up-to-date codebase.

+**How to ensure you are using the latest version:**
+- Pull the latest changes from the main branch before running any experiment or analysis.
+- Check the release notes or commit history for recent updates.
+- If in doubt, re-download or re-clone the repository.

+If you have any questions about version compatibility or reproducibility, please open an issue or contact the maintainers.